 Thursday, May 20, 2010

-Reports of ant sightings in local neighborhoods today came to a sad ending just hours later when a popular young Red Ant was struck by a pedestrian and killed on a sunny sidewalk.
+Reports of ant sightings in local neighborhoods today ended with sadness just hours later when a popular young Red Ant was struck by a pedestrian and killed on a sunny sidewalk.

 The ant that cats saw earlier that day was likely the same ant that was killed, police said.

 The ant was hit after 12 p.m. while carrying a large cracker crumb and traveling southbound towards 196th Street on the sidewalk of 64th Avenue.
 No cats were injured.